 This pressure prompted a number of nations over the past 30 or so years to impose environmental regulatory controls that assuaged the local public.
 With the growth of the global economy in the 1990s, public awareness of differences between the environmental programs of various nations involved in production of consumer goods argued for the development of an international standard for environmental sensitivity.

 ISO 14000 is not a single standard, but a series of standards and guidelines, all of which address some aspect of environmental management.
-Main topics addressed include:
+Main topics addressed include the following.

 The primary standard for the overall ISO 14000 program is ISO 14001, "Environmental Management Systems—Specification with Guidance for Use."
 This standard presents the required auditable components necessary to achieve ISO certification of an Environmental Management System (EMS).
 It is not a straitjacket; the wording of the standard leaves a great deal of latitude for corporations to accommodate their companies' unique characteristics into their EMS.